 The supply flight transporting the ACLS launched Sept.
 22, 2018 from Japan on a five-day journey to the ISS.

 German astronaut Alexander Gerst installed the module and made it ready for operation.
-Designed for a 3-men crew, the ACLS is on track to become a permanent subsystem of the ISS.
+Designed for a three-person crew, the ACLS is on track to become a permanent subsystem of the ISS.